 Even teens need to get a leg up on their job searches, whether they are on the hunt for a career right out of high school or a part-time job to help them pay the college bills.
 Globe and Mail recently reported that the days of the paper CV are out – now it’s all about selling yourself to prospective employers through digital mediums.
-Employers are now looking up applicants online, through social media and even a personal website.
+Employers are now looking up applicants online, through social media, and even a personal website.
 Some employers even discount an applicant who restricts their resume or application to the paper variety, according to Jaigris Hodson, an instructor of digital literacy at Ryerson University.

 “I advise my students to build an online portfolio that demonstrates the abilities they have to help employers solve their problems and portrays them as sources of knowledge in their field,” Hodson told Globe and Mail.

 While that may sound good for the future college graduate, what about those seeking part-time employment during or after the high school years?
 Maria Stein, Director of Career Services at Northeastern University, told Forbes recently that high school students with a LinkedIn account show future employers they are several steps ahead and serious about landing a good job.
 She explained that most employers today run job applicants through a Google search as a standard part of the hiring process.
-If a young applicant shows up on LinkedIn, it indicates that student is “forward thinking.”
+If a young applicant shows up on LinkedIn, it indicates that the student is “forward-thinking.”

 The College App

 Even students applying for college may get a boost with a LinkedIn account.
 The Forbes article reported on anecdotal evidence indicating some college admission offices may also use Google as a part of the process, although schools don’t tend to admit to such practices on record.
 However, one college dean, Jess Lord, admits that if a student applicant has a LinkedIn account, it could very well make a college admissions board take a second look at that student.
 At the very least, it suggests the student is serious about his future and his career prospects.

 This video from CNET shows how LinkedIn can benefit students.